abcdesktopio/docs/opsdocs/docs/advanced/4.4/storage/nfs.md

     ReadOnly:   false
 ```

-You can also check for PV and PVC inside you cluster
+You can also verify the PV and PVC within your cluster:

 ```
 kubectl get pv,pvc -n abcdesktop